The Council of Historically Black Graduate Schools –

 Section 2.
 Academic Standards.
 The Council will take continuous interest in the activities of other bodies which concern themselves with the standards of graduate work.
 The Council shall not assume the role of an accreditation agency.

 Section 3.
 Special Studies.
-Special studies in graduate education may be undertaken by the Council upon authorization of the membership at an annual meeting.
+Special studies in graduate education may be undertaken by the Council upon authorization of the membership.

 Section 4.
 Gifts and Bequests.
-The Council, through action of the members at the annual meeting or by its Executive Committee, may accept grants and bequests for making of special studies in graduate education and for other purposes consistent with the objectives and functions of the Council.
+The Council may accept grants and bequests for making of special studies in graduate education and for other purposes consistent with the objectives and functions of the Council.

 Section 5.
 Binding Actions.
 Although the Council may be regarded as a representative and spokesman of its constituent members, no action taken by the Council or any of its representatives is to be regarded as binding upon any institutional member, except for such dues and assessments fully approved as provided hereafter.